Leslie Wayne

-Leslie Wayne (born 1953, Landstuhl, Germany) is a visual artist who lives and works in New York.
+Leslie Wayne (born 1953, Landstuhl, Germany) is a visual artist who lives and works in New York City.
 Wayne is best known for her "highly dimensional paintings".

 Early life and education

 Leslie Wayne was born in Landstühl, Germany, to American parents and grew up in Los Angeles and Newport Beach.
 At the age of 7, she was taking private art lessons and attended classes on the weekends throughout high school.
 Her first two years of undergraduate work at the University of California, Santa Barbara's College of Creative Studies focused on the figure, plein-air landscapes, and printmaking.
 She created a suite of etchings and aquatints based on the photographs of Jacques Henri Lartigue, with whom she had begun a correspondence.

 Inspired by her correspondence with Lartigue, Wayne took her Junior year off and moved to Paris from 1974 to 1975, where she attended French classes at the Alliance Française, and continued to paint on her own and at various small ateliers.
 At the Alliance Française, Wayne met an Israeli man, with whom she developed a relationship.
 After having returned to California, she moved to Israel in 1975 to be with him and lived there until 1980.
 In Israel, she continued to paint and explore other creative outlets, including ceramics and children's book illustration.
 Wayne returned to Southern California in 1980 and two years later moved to New York City, where she enrolled in Parsons School of Design.
 At Parsons, Wayne became a sculpture major and studied with Ronald Bladen and Don Porcaro, whom she later married in 1987.
 She graduated with honors, with a BFA in sculpture in 1984.